jbrd/prefabricated-cmake/README.md

   * A `format-check` target for validating that source code is correctly Clang-Formatted
   * Optionally place a `.clang-format` file in the root of your project to override the defaults
 * Prefabricated support for unit test executables
-  * All tests are run standalone and then through Valgrind on MacOS and Linux for additional memory validation
+  * All tests are run standalone and then through Valgrind memcheck on MacOS and Linux for additional memory validation
 * Prefabricated Sphinx documentation project
   * Generated documentation output for the example project [can be viewed here](https://jbrd.github.io/prefabricated-cmake/)
   * Supports both project-level and component-level documentation